Is Solar Worth It in Indiana? (2022 Homeowner's Guide)

 Net Metering Policies in Indiana

 As we mentioned above, net metering is mandated in Indiana, but the policy specifics — like the rate at which your excess energy is purchased — can vary widely based on your provider.
 We recommend you check with your electric company before committing.
 Remember, you can install a solar battery to help offset electric bills if your net metering policy is less favorable.
-This equipment will add significantly to your upfront costs but will likely be worth it over time.
+This equipment will add significantly to your upfront fees but will likely be worth it over time.
 Still, the specific policy isn’t usually a make-or-break factor for going solar.

 Pending Policies & Changes to Incentives